Improving Heavy Dijet Resonance Searches Using Jet Substructure at the LHC: Analysis and Results

 We carried out a very similar exercise (analyses) for the other two types of resonant configuration in the dijet, {\it i.e.} the $qq$ and $qg$ resonances.
 The results are shown in Fig.~\ref{fig:coloron-exqu-improvement}.
 In the left panel of Fig.~\ref{fig:coloron-exqu-improvement}, we plotted the variation of signal significance as a function of relative systematic uncertainty ($\lambda$) for the $qq$ (top) and $qg$ (bottom) resonance signals against SM dijet background.
-Significance Improvement as a function of $\lambda$ is plotted in the right panel of the figure.
+Significance improvement as a function of $\lambda$ is plotted in the right panel of the figure.
 We again observe reasonable improvements as seen for $gg$ resonance.
 For $qg$ resonance the improvement is slightly depleted compared to the other two cases.
 This is because both $qg$ signal and SM dijet background has an admixture of both quark and gluon jet properties in either jet in the dijet event.
 Nevertheless, we could achieve some degree of improvement since the fraction of quark and gluon jets are different in the signal with respect to the background.
+A quantitative comparison of the upper limits on the product of cross section (partonic) and acceptance ($A$) at 95\% CL is also shown in Table~\ref{tab:compare} for a fixed value of the integrated luminosity of 36 fb$^{-1}$.
+It is worth pointing out here that we make some approximations, such as normalizing our background estimates in the relevant mass bin with that of the CMS analysis and account for approximate acceptance values $A$,\footnote{The acceptance factors as provided in Ref.~\cite{Sirunyan:2018xlo} are taken as 57\%, 85\% and 76\% for $gg$, $qq$ and $qg$ resonances respectively.
+These numbers are quoted for 1.6~TeV resonance in the CMS paper.} to arrive at the upper limits shown in Table~\ref{tab:compare}.

-\section{Discrimination between $gg$ vs. $qg$ vs. $qq$ resonances}
+\section{Discrimination between $gg$ vs. $qg$ vs. $qq$ Resonances}